Hearing Loss and Cognitive Fitness

 Hearing and cognitive functions depend on input from your senses to develop and maintain.
 As we age, our sensory organs deteriorate and lesser input is provided, resulting in a chain reaction of cognitive and social deprivations.
 Hearing loss in Singapore is one of the most common effects of ageing.
 If not stopped and reversed, it may lead to progressively more hearing and cognitive problems.
 Hearing impairment, just like the loss of hearing ability due to old age, can significantly affect a person’s mindset and social skills.

-More hearing is one of the things (besides exercise and learning new skills) which is easily done with the help of an objectively chosen hearing aid technology, auditory field expansion and auditory training.
+Recovering from hearing impairments is one of the things (besides exercise and learning new skills) which is easily done with the help of an objectively chosen hearing aid technology, auditory field expansion and auditory training for hearing loss.
 All of which will make you hear more, better and easier and by extension provide the much-needed input into your cognitive system to not only help to avoid cognitive decline but also can reverse it.

 grandparents playing with their grandson